By Jennifer Olson

 Lack of confidence …. incompetency…..nervousness….distrust…..no credibility ….. uncertainty…fear…

 In my work with business leaders, entrepreneurs and speakers, we start exploring these concepts right in the beginning as a person will never truly step into authority and own their value without knowing and trusting themselves.
-Once they do this work, they know themselves intimately.
-They learn how listen and trust themselves in a way that shows confidence, competency, trustworthiness and credibility.
+Once they do this work, they will know themselves intimately.
+They learn how to listen and trust themselves in a way that shows confidence, competency, trustworthiness and credibility.
 Those amplified external qualities can then easily help them attract clients, business and opportunities.
 When they align the aspects of their inner self then convey those qualities through their outer presence, magic happens!
 People experience huge changes in how they see themselves and how others see them.
 They are able to:

 - Own their expertise, authority, value and potential so that others take notice;

 - Be seen and heard as more trustworthy, believable, inspirational and credible;

 - Manage risk more effectively and trust their “gut decisions”;

 - Increase their level of energy and stamina on the inside and out;

 - To physically manage stress more efficiently and effectively; and

 - To feel more confident in any situation.

 Know your purpose or mission.
 Studies show that people who love what they do are more motivated and engaged in their work or business.